dibsy/ApkDissector/README.md

 ### How to use

 Import the project in Eclipse
-Put the APK file which needs to be decompiled in the apks directory Go to the Java File ZipReader .
-Go to main and modify the line with the name of the apk to decompile
+Put the APK file which needs to be decompiled in the apks/ directory Go to the Java File ZipReader .
+Go to main and modify the line with the name of the apk to decompile.
+You will find the decompiled app in the extract directory

 ```java
 zipReader.getZipContents("apks/PDFReader.apk");